lenra-io/dofigen-hub/rust/muslrust.image.md

-# muslrust Builder
+# muslrust Image

-This template is used to build a Rust project using the muslrust image.
+This template is used to build a Rust project image from scratch using the muslrust image.
 The muslrust image is a Docker image that contains the musl libc and the musl-gcc compiler.
-This allows you to build a statically linked Rust binary that can be run on any Linux system without any dependencies.
-It's a great way to build a Rust binary in a Docker container from `scratch`.

 ## Getting started